MichaelABryant/covid-19-july-31-2021/README.md

 This project can help keep people informed about the current status of COVID-19.
 A website or app can be created as an interface.
 The query process and Tableau dashboard creation can be automated so that a user may select the region they are interested in and the variables they want to view.

+Specifically, the visualizations of vaccinations, hospitalizations, and ICU patients can help hospitals, businesses, schools, and politicians make informed policy decisions to mitigate the spread of COVID-19.

 ## Resources

 1. [Our World in Data.
 Statistics and Research: Coronavirus Pandemic (COVID-19)](https://ourworldindata.org/coronavirus)